 - Get permission before playing Airsoft games on private property.

-- If confronted by law enforcement when carrying Airsoft equipment, comply immediately and totally with their requests.
+- If confronted by law enforcement when carrying Airsoft equipment, comply immediately and entirely with their requests.

 Common sense goes a long way in preventing mistaken identity with Airsoft guns.